-Translation:I asked her not to look in my bag.
+Translation:I asked that she did not look in my bag.

 While I cannot agree with all of the proposed alternative translations, I believe that unomundo's basic observation is correct, in that Duo's English sentence "I asked that she did not look in my bag" is not grammatically correct.
 This is a consistent issue with Duo's translations which involve the English mandative subjunctive or present subjunctive.

 As andre.v8 correctly points out, and as I'm learning, translating tenses directly between languages is folly.
 In this case, while the Portuguese sentence uses the imperfeito do subjuntivo tense, it is translated into the English present subjunctive.
 It is called present because it looks like the English present indicative, and not because the action must necessarily take place in the present time.

 I would submit that reasonable translations for the Portuguese sentence are: